How to pick up a conversation mid-stream without handing her a recap she'll gloss over

 The first one is a person talking.
 The second one is a deposition.
 Both contain the same basic information, but only one of them invites a response that feels like a real conversation.

-For roleplay continuity specifically, the cleanest approach is to re-enter the scene through action or atmosphere rather than recap.
+For roleplay continuity specifically, the cleanest approach is to re-enter the scene through action or atmosphere instead of recap.
 "The door is still open" does more work than "Last time we were in the scene where I had just arrived at your apartment."
-If you want a deeper look at how to keep fictional continuity alive across sessions, the post on building a fictional setting that stays interesting covers the structural side of that.
+If you want a deeper look at how to keep fictional continuity alive across sessions, the post on always-available companion covers the structural side of that.

 Keeping the opener short on purpose

 There is something almost counterintuitive about this, but shorter openers consistently produce longer, richer sessions.
 A long opener front-loads the conversation and turns her first reply into a response to your message, which creates a question-and-answer dynamic.
-A short opener creates space, and she fills it in a way that moves the conversation forward rather than confirming what you already wrote.
+A short opener creates space, and she fills it in a way that moves the conversation forward instead of confirming what you already wrote.

 Aim for one to three sentences.
 If you find yourself writing a fourth sentence of setup, cut it.
 Whatever that fourth sentence is trying to accomplish, let her do it through her response.
 You will get to where you are going faster, and the path will feel more natural.